College of Health and Human Services

 This program is subject to revision and may be modified to meet student needs.

 Because of the need for close supervision of the student registered for this practicum experience, it is recommended that the placement be in a facility in close proximity to Bowling Green.
-The student should also be aware that 128 hours are required for graduation in the long-term care administration option.

 Students pursuing the long-term care administration specialization should be aware of the additional coursework and practicum requirements, which make one or two additional semesters necessary.